LegolasVzla/django-twitter-spark/README.md

 - [Tweepy](https://www.tweepy.org/) is an easy-to-use Python library for accessing the Twitter API.

 - [NLTK (Natural Language Toolkit)](https://www.nltk.org/) is a leading platform for building Python programs to work with human language data.

+- [Scikit-Learn](https://scikit-learn.org/stable/) is a Python module for machine learning.

 What would happen if we integrate these technologies?...Let's check it!